-- Office Hours: Virtual office hours are held online, Thursdays 11:00AM-12:00 PM, or by scheduled appointment, via Zoom Conferences (Meeting ID: 986 6984 5570.
-Passcode, if needed: 022022). - Messaging: Use the Canvas mail tool (Links to an external site.) to message the course's TA. - Email: nagdeskapaulino@ufl.edu
+- Messaging: Use the Canvas mail tool (Links to an external site.) to message the course's TA. - Email: mcgeeangelica@ufl.edu

 GETTING HELP

 If you encounter a technical issue, please contact UF Computing Help Desk (Links to an external site.), or utilize the one of the following self-help resources: